tanmaymishu/laravel-funnel/README.md

 Filtering results based on the query strings/params passed through the URL is one of the common tasks of everyday web development.

-Laravel Funnel is an attempt to reduce this cognitive burden of stacking and applying the filters.
+Laravel Funnel is an attempt to reduce the cognitive burden of stacking and applying the filters.

 ## Installation